kyverno/kyverno/documentation/writing-policies-mutate.md

 ### Working with lists

-Applying overlays to a list type without is fairly straightforward: new items will be added to the list, unless they already exist.
+Applying overlays to a list type is fairly straightforward: new items will be added to the list, unless they already exist.
 For example, the next overlay will add IP "192.168.10.172" to all addresses in all Endpoints:

 ````yaml
 apiVersion: kyverno.io/v1alpha1